krishnam-eng/howdoi-loadtest/locust/README.md

 - JMeter: Built-in functions and third-party plugins are available to create performance tests for everything - HTTP, FTP, SOAP, JDBC,...
 - Locust: It was built mainly for HTTP web-based testing.
 However, As I mentioned, you extend it to test anything with a custom script.

-**Concurrent Users**
-- JMeter: It has a thread-based model, which allocates a separate thread for each user.
-Threads allocation and benchmarking each of these steps takes a noticeable amount of resources, and that's why JMeter is very limited regarding the number of users you can simulate on one machine.
-- Locust: User simulation model is based on events and async approach, with [gevent](http://www.gevent.org/) coroutine.
-This implementation allows the Locust framework to simulate thousands of concurrent users on a single machine easily.

-_Locust resources consumption considered to be significantly less compared to JMeter._

 **Monitoring**
 - JMeter: It has a lot of inbuilt listeners.
 Each listener provides a specific type of Monitoring.
 Worth noting that Listeners consume a lot of resources.
 - Locust: It keeps it simple and provides almost all the information that can be useful.
 Locust runs a simple web server during a script run where you can find all the available monitoring results.

+**Concurrent Users**
+- JMeter: It has a thread-based model, which allocates a separate thread for each user.
+Threads allocation and benchmarking each of these steps takes a noticeable amount of resources, and that's why JMeter is very limited regarding the number of users you can simulate on one machine.
+- Locust: User simulation model is based on events and async approach, with [gevent](http://www.gevent.org/) coroutine.
+This implementation allows the Locust framework to simulate thousands of concurrent users on a single machine easily.

 ### Learning Curve
 I was able experiment with what all that Locust provides in a day or (you could do maybe in one sitting).
 The only pre-requisite is to have essential Python coding skill to feel comfortable.
 If you haven't get your feet wet in Python yet, consider this also one of the reasons to start Python coding.